 It’s this new thing called Facebook – ever heard of it?
-Boasting one billion members, Facebook has become a staple in everyday social life.
+Boasting two billion members, Facebook has become a staple in everyday social life.
 As the social world expands into the professional world, it’s time to use this social tool to boost your professional life.

 While LinkedIn is a more logical choice for professional involvement, Facebook boasts nearly 5 times as many members as LinkedIn, and a higher engagement rate: 70% of Facebook users engage daily vs. only 13% of LinkedIn users (Pew Research).
 With more members and more frequent use, more opportunities are available.
 Amongst people who found their current job through a social network, 78% attributed their job to Facebook, while 40% cited assistance from LinkedIn (Jobvite).

 Facebook can be a vital tool, not only in your job search, but also in building and strengthening current professional relationships.

 However, the tactics required for Facebook professional success differ from casual social use.
 Check out our recommendations for preparing your profile, expanding your Facebook use in a job search, and maintaining use in your professional life.

 It is against Ultimate Staffing’s policy for our own hiring managers to make hiring decisions based on a candidate’s Facebook profile.
 Correspondingly, we have no social media requirements or expectations for candidates or our Ambassadors.
 However, it’s possible other organizations might not adhere to the same standard.
 The information displayed online is simply too tempting.
 Hiring managers, more likely than not, will check your Facebook.
 According to Careerbuilder, 70% of employers use social networking sites to research candidates.

 The good news is that most recruiters aren’t looking for the “bad stuff”: 61% are looking for information supporting your qualifications, while only 24% are looking for disqualifying behavior (Careerbuilder).